inpsyde/wp-translation-downloader/docs/Supported composer types.md

 # Support Composer types

-WP Translation Downloader will map Composer packages' `type`, defined in package's `composer.json` to folders within WordPress installation `languages` folder.
+WP Translation Downloader will map Composer packages' `type`, defined in packages' `composer.json` to folders within WordPress installation `languages` folder.

 ## WordPress types

-WordPress-specific types like following:
+The following WordPress-specific types are supported out-of-the-box:

 - `worpdress-plugin`
 - `wordpress-theme`
 - `wordpress-core`

-are supported out-of-the-box and will be placed in the corresponding folder defined by WordPress.
+and their translation files will be placed in the folders WordPress expect them to be.

 ## `library` type